 Did you make friends in jail?
 Need to say wassup to somebody you met when you were locked up?
 Leave a message for them here.

-Throw a shoutout to people locked up at Caldwell Parish Detention Center
+Send a message to people incarcerated at Caldwell Parish Detention Center

 Links and Resources